andrewt319/leagueoflegendsEDA/README.md

 I will run 100,000 iterations, where for each iteration, I will calculate the test statistic of how many wins there are out of 508 appearances (the number of Veigar appearances in the dataframe).
 This number of wins will be calculated assuming the null is true – that there is a 50-50 chance of winning or losing.

 The p-value for this hypothesis test was 0.03, which is below the significance level of 0.05.
 This means that we reject the null, and that the difference we see in our observed statistic is not due to random chance, and that there is not a fair chance for Veigar to win or lose any given match.
+In competitive matches at least, it seems that the odds are stacked against Veigar players as they are more likely to lose than to win.